Traunstein: 1900 to present

-With the seizure of power of the National Socialists in 1933 began an active period of persecution for political dissidents and Jewish fellow citizens in Germany.
-By November 1938 all Jewish residents of the town had been forcibly removed.
+After National Socialists seized power in 1933, a period of active persecution of political dissidents and Jews began in Germany.
+By November 1938, all Jewish residents of the town had been forcibly removed.
 Open political resistance during the war years was limited; the town priest, Josef Stelze, was placed briefly in custody, Rupert Berger, Bavarian People's Party representative and the first post-war elected Mayor of Traunstein, was for a period incarcerated in the Dachau concentration camp.
-In 1939 Traunstein had an estimated population of 11,500.
-By the end of the war 523 of that number were registered as killed as a direct result of the conflict, a further 73 registered as missing.
+In 1939, Traunstein had an estimated population of 11,500.
+By the end of the war, 523 of that number were registered as killed as a direct result of the conflict, and a further 73 were registered as missing.

-During the later stages of the Second World War Traunstein was four times the target of U.S. Army Air Force aerial bombardment: on November 11, 1944, on January 21, 1945, on April 18, 1945, and finally on April 25, 1945.
-In April 1945 the heavy air raids destroyed much of the Traunstein station area, an event in which over 100 people died.
-A short time later, a death march with a few SS guards accompanied by 61 prisoners from the already-liberated Buchenwald concentration camp arrived; and on May 5 a massacre was carried out, resulting in 60 deaths, and only one survivor.
-Currently in Surberg lies a memorial commemorating their deaths.
-On May 3, 1945, the town surrendered without struggle.
+During the later stages of the Second World War, Traunstein was four times the target of U.S. Army Air Force aerial bombardment: on 11 November 1944, on 21 January 1945, on 18 April 1945, and finally on 25 April 1945.
+In April 1945, the heavy air raids destroyed much of the Traunstein station area, an event in which over 100 people died.
+A short time later, a death march with a few SS guards accompanied by 61 prisoners from the already-liberated Buchenwald concentration camp arrived; and on 5 May, a massacre was carried out, resulting in 60 deaths, and only one survivor.
+Currently, in Surberg lies a memorial commemorating their deaths.
+On 3 May 1945, the town surrendered without a struggle.

 During World War II, a subcamp of Dachau concentration camp was located here.
-Whereas Traunstein was a district-free city from 1948–1972, it became capital of the district of the same name in 1972.
+Whereas Traunstein was a district-free city from 1948–1972, it became the capital of the district of the same name in 1972.